HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

   sql_file="pagestats_percentile_bydevice_format.sql"
 ) }}

 Breaking these requests down by type and we can see that JavaScript is the most popular resource to be requested with 37 requests on an average ecommerce mobile homepage.
 This is a 23% increase from last year where there were 30 JavaScript requests per page.
-Previously images were the most requested resource with 34 requests per page on mobile but this is down slightly to 29 requests.
+Previously images were the most requested resource with 34 requests per page on mobile, but this is down slightly to 29 requests.

 ### Page weight